 All newborn babies are entitled for public funded mass screening to detect congenital metabolic diseases such as phenylketonuria, and for the babies born to HB positive mothers, immunoglobulin and vaccination will be provided as part of health insurance benefit.
-In 1994, nearly 2,500 newborns received immunoglobulin and vaccination for HB out of 1.127 million newborns.
+In 2010, a total of 1,021,662 mothers (93% of 1.1 million births) received HB Ag testing, of whom 28,562 were positive.
+Babies born to these mothers are treated by HBIG and vaccination but statistics are not available in the administrative reports of public health because they are reimbursed by health insurers.

 To detect preventable causes of intellectual impairments such as phenylketouria, mass screening program for neonates has been conducted since 1977.
 By 1998, 5,672 Cretinism, 2,330 neuroblastoma, 371 phenylketonuria have been detected to assure prompt treatment.

 However, questions were raised as to the effectiveness of mass screening for neuroblastoma and the program was discontinued in 2004.
 In a somewhat odd contrast, intrauterine diagnoses of Down syndrome and other detectable anomalies are not actively performed.